 The state retirement system of Kentucky had been in deep crisis for some time.
 But the recently developed “Keeping the Promise” plan that Governor Matt Bevin introduced looks to fix this long-running issue.
 Aside from this, the state’s pension plan is fairly complex and consists of eight different retirement plans for the multiple types of employees the state has.
 You may prefer to have some help navigating the complexities of the Kentucky retirement system.
-If so, the SmartAsset SmartAdvisor tool can match you with up to three financial advisors in your area.
+If so, SmartAsset’s free tool can match you with up to three vetted financial advisors who serve your area.

 Types of Retirement Systems in Kentucky

 Kentucky has a fairly large number of retirement systems for it public employees, with eight offerings across all different jobs.
 The benefits and retirement requirements that accompany these plans are based on what the position entails.
 This is most evident with its “hazardous” versus “non-hazardous” programs.
 The more dangerous positions come paired with stronger perks and easier-to-meet prerequisites.

 |Kentucky Employees Retirement System: Hazardous Employees (KERS-H)||– Any police, firefighters, paramedics, emergency medical technicians and state correctional employees/educational employees that regularly interact with inmates|

 |Kentucky Employees Retirement System: Non-Hazardous Employees (KERS-NH)||– All other employees|

 |County Employees Retirement System: Hazardous Employees (CERS-H)||– County employees who come into contact with danger and require some level of physical conditioning |

 – County employees whose responsibilities are not primarily administrative